Kautilya-Reddy/llm-analysis-quiz/README.md

 - scraping
 - CSV processing
 - audio processing
-- multi-step task flows
+- multi-step quiz workflows

-This version is prepared for HuggingFace Spaces deployment.
+This version is prepared for deployment on **HuggingFace Spaces (Docker)**.